harbaum/galagino/hardware/assembly/README.md

-# Hardware Assembly
+# Electronics Assembly

-If the hardware is to be placed inside a tiny arcade like the one depicted below, then it needs to be assembled more compact than the breadboard allows.
+If the hardware is to be placed inside a [tiny arcade cabinet](../cabinet), then it needs to be assembled more compact than the breadboard allows.

 ![Cardboard arcade](galagino_cardboard_arcade.jpg)